apache/activemq-artemis/docs/user-manual/en/security.md

 user will be assumed when the client does not specify a username/password when creating a session.
 In this case they will be the user `guest`.
-Multiple roles can be specified for a default user in the `activemq-roles.properties`.
+Multiple roles can be specified for a default user in the `artemis-roles.properties`.

-Lets now take alook at the `activemq-users.properties` file, this is basically just a set of key value pairs that define the users and their password, like so:
+Lets now take alook at the `artemis-users.properties` file, this is basically just a set of key value pairs that define the users and their password, like so:

     bill=activemq